Student Achievement Data

 Outcome Evaluation: A review of the most current five-year retention rates revealed that NCC is below the Louisiana Community College mean all five years.
 Through disaggregation of the retention and graduation rate information, it was noted that both rates for the non-white cohort were lower than the white cohort.

-Appropriate to the Mission: The mission directs Nunez to “deliver relevant and innovative curricula integrating the arts, sciences, and humanities leading to academic credentials”.
+Appropriate to the Mission: The mission directs Nunez “is committed to being a student-centered institution that provides innovative, relevant curricula integrating the arts, sciences, and humanities.
+Through this commitment, the College prepares students for academic achievement …”.
 This is an indication that graduation rates support the mission through the awarding of academic credentials and should be included as a student success measure.

-Definition: The graduation rate is the percentage of first-time, full-time, degree-seeking students who complete their program at the same institution within three years.
-The source of information is the IPEDS Graduation Rate 150% Survey.
+Definition: The Outcome Measures 8-year award rate provided is the percentage of first-time, full-time, degree-seeking students who complete their program at the same institution within eight years.
+The source of information is the IPEDS Outcomes Measures Survey.

-Minimum Expected Threshold: Meet or exceed the three-year Nunez average graduation rate.
+Minimum Expected Threshold: Meet or exceed the 8-year Nunez average graduation rate over a 3 year period.

 2a.
 Graduation Rate Disaggregation